 To shrink and extend system partition on Windows Server 2012, the built-in Disk Management utility can help you, and there is no difference to resize system partition or data volumes.
 However, because of some limitations you cannot shrink or extend partition with DM.

-- Press and on your keyboard and select Disk Management.
+- Press Windows and X on your keyboard and select Disk Management from the list.

 - Right click system C drive and select Shrink Volume.

 - Enter the amount of space and click Shrink to proceed.